All Episodes

 These Republican election scenarios are coming the same way like that.

-Uh none of it i i and now we've got this uh third party.
+And now we've got this third party.

-Rick Perry's gonna jump in, he'll win Texas, and that way the House of Representatives will vote to crown him.
+And that way the House of Representatives will vote to crown him.

-They will discard the millions of people who voted both for uh Clinton and Trump and vote to crown and anoint Rick Perry of Texas in some alternative universe.
+They will discard the millions of people who voted both for Clinton and Trump and vote to crown and anoint Rick Perry of Texas in some alternative universe.

-And if you're one of these big Republican donors writing checks to Mike Murphy, if you write want to write a check to Mike Murphy, because you gave him a hundred million dollars to get Jeb Bush to two point eight percent in in uh Iowa, and you think that's so impressive.
+And if you're one of these big Republican donors writing checks to Mike Murphy, if you want to write a check to Mike Murphy because you gave him $100 million to get Jeb Bush to 2.8% in Iowa and you think that's so impressive, you can't wait to give him another $100 million to find somebody to run as your third party candidate in an alternative universe.

 If you want to live in that alternative universe for the next few months, that's fine.